 9 Foods You Shouldn’t Store in Your Freezer

-This appliance allows you to preserve leftover cooked food and also extend the life of the foods you buy in grocery stores and markets.
+This can be done by taking advantage of the low temperatures your refrigerator provides.
+As you know already, this appliance allows you to preserve leftover cooked food and also extend the life of the foods you buy in grocery stores and markets.

 Find out what they are!

 1. Salad greensIn order to enjoy the fresh flavor of the vegetables in your salad, the best thing to do is only make the exact amount you want to eat.